secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 Both maps & written tables are kept up to date with all pairings and territory assignments.
 Our LeanData routing workflows and SFDC reports are based on these tables.

-The Location of each account used to determine its Sales Territory is determined by a combination of 3rd party data systems (Datafox, DiscoverOrg) and manual overrides.
+The Location of each account used to determine its Sales Territory is determined by a combination of 3rd party data systems (Datafox, Zoominfo) and manual overrides.
 This address is stored in "Account - Territory" on the Account object in SalesForce.
 This field inherits data from other fields in the following priority: 1.
 Admin Manual Override (if present) 2.
 Datafox 3.
-DiscoverOrg 4.
+Zoominfo 4.
 Shipping Address 5.
 Billing Address.

 ### Account Ownership Rules of Engagement

-1. **Source of Data**: The data source priority order for `Employee` count, `Address`, `Industry` and `Corporate Hierarchy` will be Datafox, DiscoverOrg, Linkedin; otherwise <blank> or `[[unknown]]` until resolved through manual research.
+1. **Source of Data**: The data source priority order for `Employee` count, `Address`, `Industry` and `Corporate Hierarchy` will be Datafox, Zoominfo, Linkedin; otherwise <blank> or `[[unknown]]` until resolved through manual research.
 Any disputes must follow the Final Decision Escalation Process below.
 These data points are locked in during [the sales segment review process](#sales-segment-review-process) .
 1. **Account Ownership**: Will be determined by the **Sales** `Segment`, `Address` and `Corporate Hierarchy` and all children accounts, regardless of physical location.